How to Garnish Drinks with Flowers

 This is important as supermarkets and high street florists supply flowers grown for the vase.
-Unless sourced from local organic growers they will have been been treated with chemicals that make them unsafe to eat.
+Don’t use flowers bought from supermarkets or standard florists unless sourced from local organic growers.
+The flowers will have been treated with chemicals that make them unsafe to eat.

-I’m sure you’ve all seen fabulous pictures of an orchid garnishing a tempting looking cocktail or mocktail!
+I’m sure you’ve all seen fabulous pictures of an orchid garnishing a tempting-looking cocktail or mocktail!

 My husband and I went to Hawaii a few years ago, and I was ecstatic when the cocktails we ordered came out so beautifully garnished with an orchid or a bright hibiscus flower.
 At the time I had no idea I could have eaten the delicate little orchid flower or the more robust but joyful hibiscus!

 It made my cocktail look so interesting and appealing.
 I don’t remember how the cocktail tasted, I remember though how it looked!
 The cocktail garnishes made it memorable!

 The glamour of cocktails and mocktails is emphasized when you use bright edible flowers as a garnish.
 I always think that a cocktail looks incomplete without a garnish, and I feel cheated when I buy an expensive cocktail and it has no garnish!
 A striking floral garnish rounds off the air of decadence and fun that is part of the world of cocktails!

 Cocktails is all about the presentation.
 This includes the glassware, the colour of the drink and of course the garnish, which really creates the complete picture.

 You can make it as simple as you like or a little more sophisticated, depending on the type of cocktail being served